-Biotechnology includes a broad range of biochemical, molecular, cellular, and/or genetic technologies that are applied to plants, animals, insects, and microbes for specific purposes.
-These technologies may be used for: genetic improvement of plants and animals to increase their yield, nutrient use efficiency, and/or disease resistance; production of bio-based fuels and products; and sustainable agricultural production practices.
+Biotechnology includes a broad range of biochemical, molecular, cellular, and/or genetic technologies that are applied to plants, animals, insects, and microbes to improve agricultural production and protection.
+These technologies may be used for: genetic improvement of plants and animals to increase their yield; nutrient use efficiency, and/or disease resistance; production of bio-based fuels and products; and sustainable agricultural production practices.

 - U.S. Department of Agriculture (USDA) - Biotechnology